ms-daniel/CookingRecipeBarMabinogi/README.md

 #### Options:
 1. Is the bar you must choose the type of recipe.
 2. Is when you choose the recipe.
-3. This part is not complete, here you will select the game's resolution in the future.
+3. Here you will select the game's resolution in the future.
 4. **Select Button** - When you select your recipe, just click on the *select button* that will open a pop-up bar for you to center on the game bar(see the image 2).
 5. **Cancel Button** - Just close the program.